abelardopardo/ontask_b/docs_src/Tutorial/index.rst

   videos, etc.

 Actions
+  An action in OnTask can be one of two entities:
-  An action is a HTML resource of which certain parts that are included or excluded based on a set of **conditions** created with the learner attributes   (for example, number of interventions in the forum is larger than five, and number of times a video was watched is larger than 2).
+  * A HTML resource of which certain parts are included or excluded based on a set of **conditions** created with the learner attributes (for example, number of interventions in the forum is larger than five, and number of times a video was watched is larger than 2).
+  * A set of questions that are shown to the students and their answers are incorporated to the data table.

 The following figure represents the high level view of the tool.